Baldrige New Zealand

 |

-New Zealand's Baldrige-based History of Excellence
+New Zealand's Baldrige-Based History of Excellence

 The current New Zealand Business Excellence Award began in 1993 as the New Zealand National Quality Award (NZNQA It is now NZBEF (New Zealand Business Excellence Foundation - NZBEF) under the vision and steadfast support of Commerce and Immigration Minister Roger Maxwell.
 Minister Maxwell had observed the success and popularity of the Baldrige Award in the United States after it was launched in 1988.
 He also observed that the Europeans had launched the European Quality Award (EQA) in 1992 and that it was overwhelmingly popular.
 Both awards focused on achieving 'world-class' excellence and national competitiveness.
 These concepts appealed to New Zealand because of its remote geographical location and dependency on international trade.
 The top leaders of many of the largest businesses eagerly stepped forward to support the endeavor with genuine enthusiasm directed at improving both individual and national competitiveness.
 A search for someone to guide and train them led to me.
 When they learned that I was a Senior Baldrige Examiner from the beginning of the Award and that I had also served as consultant to Xerox of Europe which won the first European Quality Award, I was selected.
 At the time, there was some debate as to whether to use the Baldrige or the European Criteria.
 Selecting me gave New Zealand the option of switching which none of my competitors could match.
 These were exciting days with a 'Who's Who' of government and business leaders wanting to be visibly involved and a group of distinguished quality leaders from a wide variety of organizations.